psychemedia/storytelling-notes/skimmington-ride.md

 Upon't, and *rade the stang*
 *On her* that day.

 Mr George Roberts, of Lyme Regis, forwarded to Sir Walter Scett some interesting notes on skimmington riding.
 He wrote Sir Walter, that in the south of England— "About dusk two individuals, one armed with a skimmer and the other with a ladle, come out of some obscure street attended by a crowd, whose laughter, huzzas, &c., emulate the weil-known *charivari* of the French.
 The two performers are sometimes in a cart, at other times on a donkey; one personating the wife, the other the husband.
 They beat each other furiously with the culinary weapons above described, and, warmed by the applause and presence of so many spectators (for all turn out to see a skimmington), their dialogue attains a freedom, except using surnames, only comparable with their gestures.
-On arriving at the house of the parties represented in this moviog drama, animation is at its height: the crowd usually stay at the spot some minutes, and then traverse the town.
+On arriving at the house of the parties represented in this moving drama, animation is at its height: the crowd usually stay at the spot some minutes, and then traverse the town.
 The performers are remunerated by the spectators: the parties who parade the streets with the performers sweep with brooms the doors of those who are likely to require a similar visitation."

 In Butler's "Hudibras" considerable attention is paid to the custom.
 We conclude with a few of his lines:—